 For example, we created this video for our client Brightstar Care during their Nurse of the Year award ceremony for one of their top nurses:

 In the video, you can see how the team at Brightstar treats each other as family by the way they celebrate one of their own.
 Using team-oriented b-roll footage, we were able to show the team celebrating cut together with interviews about how award recipient Robin Roach inspires and uplifts others.
-Team videos like this, that highlight individual employees, are a creative way to show how even one member can inspire a whole team.
+Team videos that highlight individual employees are a creative way to show how even one member can inspire a whole team.

 4. Think outside the box and get creative.